-(see figure 8.3 below).
+When setting the OCx pins as output pins (using the corresponding port's DDRx register), one can easily connect a waveform output to a peripheral device, such as a buzzer or a motor.
+The OCx pins can be used in three different modes: CTC, Fast PWM, and Phase Correct PWM.
+In the already mentioned CTC mode, the OCx pin can be set to simply alternate (toggle) between 0 and 1 whenever the TOP values is reached (see figure 11.3 below).
 In Fast PWM mode9, the counter always counts from BOTTOM to MAX.
 The OCx pin is cleared whenever the TOP value is reached, and set when the counter begins again at BOTTOM.
-This ensures PWM-signals with constant periods (i.e., from BOTTOM to TOP) that have a pulse width of exactly TOP (see figure 8.4 below).
-Phase-correct PWM finally creates the high pulse of the PWM signal always in the center of the period, not at its beginning flank, by counting from BOTTOM to TOP and back again, and inverting the signal when reaching TOP (both upwards and downwards, see figure 8.5 below).
+This ensures PWM-signals with constant periods (i.e., from BOTTOM to TOP) that have a pulse width of exactly TOP (see figure 11.4 below).
+Phase-correct PWM finally creates the high pulse of the PWM signal always in the center of the period, not at its beginning flank, by counting from BOTTOM to TOP and back again, and inverting the signal when reaching TOP (both upwards and downwards, see figure 11.5 below).